p-argento/uni/DB/SQL exercise 2603.md

-f2) (Diificult) Return the name of patients who are only affected by pathologies for which some drug exists that costs strictly less than 50 (29 rows)
+f2) (Difficult) Return the name of patients who are only affected by pathologies for which some drug exists that costs strictly less than 50 (29 rows)